 MOVA will provide accommodations/modifications, adaptations, and assistive technology supports for students with disabilities according to Individualized Education Plans (IEP).
 MOVA is responsible for the development of the IEP, conducting evaluations, and providing special education services, as defined by the student's IEP.
-If you have questions regarding the implementation of IEP accommodations/modifications, curriculum or course adaptations, or assistive technology needs, please contact Patricia Douglas, Special Programs Manager, at 989303-9168 or pdouglas@missouriva.org.
+If you have questions regarding the implementation of IEP accommodations/modifications, curriculum or course adaptations, or assistive technology needs, please contact the Special Programs AA.